apearce/streact/README.md

 Sometimes you need to inject a string of text containing HTML into your React app.
 This may come from a CMS or a localization config file or some other source.
 React provides an intentionally rather cumbersome way of doing this with [`dangerouslySetInnerHTML`](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
 The problem with `dangerouslySetInnerHTML` is you must use it on an HTML element and sometimes that is not what you want.

-`streact` lets you convert strings comtaining HTML into valid React code that you can use anywhere.
+`streact` lets you convert strings containing HTML into valid React code that you can use anywhere.
 You can use it directly as a child of a component or pass it as a prop, no HTML wrapper required.

 ```jsx
 <SomeComponent>